As someone with no idea as to the Hythe conveyancing process what’s the number one tip you can give me for the house moving process in Hythe

-How does conveyancing in Hythe differ for new build properties?
+How does conveyancing in Hythe differ for newly converted properties?

-Most buyers of new build property in Hythe approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
-This is because developers in Hythe tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Hythe contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is constructed.
+This is because new home sellers in Hythe tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Hythe or who has acted in the same development.

 What advice can you give us when it comes to finding a Hythe conveyancing firm to deal with our lease extension?

 If you are instructing a conveyancer for lease extension works (regardless if they are a Hythe conveyancing practice) it is essential that he or she should be familiar with the legislation and specialises in this area of conveyancing.
 We recommend that you speak with two or three firms including non Hythe conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then so much the better.
 The following questions might be helpful: